Lidar: Autonomous vehicles

-Object detection for transportation systems

-In transportation systems, to ensure vehicle and passenger safety and to develop electronic systems that deliver driver assistance, understanding vehicle and its surrounding environment is essential.
+In transportation systems, to ensure vehicle and passenger safety and to develop electronic systems that deliver driver assistance, understanding the vehicle and its surrounding environment is essential.
 Lidar systems play an important role in the safety of transportation systems.
-Many electronic systems which add to the driver assistance and vehicle safety such as Adaptive Cruise Control (ACC), Emergency Brake Assist, and Anti-lock Braking System (ABS) depend on the detection of a vehicle's environment to act autonomously or semi-autonomously.
+Many electronic systems which enhance driver assistance and vehicle safety such as Adaptive Cruise Control (ACC), Emergency Brake Assist, and Anti-lock Braking System (ABS) depend on the detection of a vehicle's environment to act autonomously or semi-autonomously.
 Lidar mapping and estimation achieve this.

-Basics overview: Current lidar systems use rotating hexagonal mirrors which split the laser beam.
-The upper three beams are used for vehicle and obstacles ahead and the lower beams are used to detect lane markings and road features.
+Current lidar systems use rotating hexagonal mirrors which split the laser beam.
+The upper three beams are used for vehicle and obstacles ahead, and the lower beams are used to detect lane markings and road features.
 The major advantage of using lidar is that the spatial structure is obtained and this data can be fused with other sensors such as radar, etc. to get a better picture of the vehicle environment in terms of static and dynamic properties of the objects present in the environment.
 Conversely, a significant issue with lidar is the difficulty in reconstructing point cloud data in poor weather conditions.
 In heavy rain, for example, the light pulses emitted from the lidar system are partially reflected off of rain droplets which adds noise to the data, called 'echoes'.

-Below mentioned are various approaches of processing lidar data and using it along with data from other sensors through sensor fusion to detect the vehicle environment conditions.